Where To Buy

 Comfort: There is nothing bad about the ankle strap for most riders and as long as you don’t crank it there should be no pain.
 The toe strap collapses the sides of my boots and it’s a bit uncomfortable.

-Heel-Toe Response: Nice smooth response that isn’t bad as long as you aren’t pairing it up with an aggressive turning board.
+Heel-Toe Response: A nice smooth response that isn’t bad as long as you aren’t pairing it up with an aggressive turning board.

 Tip-Tail Response: It’s nothing special here but it won’t hinder a boards ability to butter or press.
 It’s just not like a lot of newer tech that has better flex underfoot.